-Scott Tanser reckons St Mirren have found a ‘winning formula’ ahead of facing Scottish Premiership pacesetters Rangers this weekend.
+Scott Tanser adamant St Mirren have found ‘winning formula’ ahead of Premiership clash with pacesetters Rangers

 The Buddies ended a 13-year wait to record three consecutive league wins in a row as they beat Ross County 3-2 in Dingwall to consign them to the bottom of the table.

 Eamonn Brophy and Marcus Fraser had Saints two-nil ahead before Blair Spittal reduced the deficit from a deflect free-kick after 37 minutes.

 Former St Johnstone defender Tanser hit back immediately to restore the Paisley outfit’s two-goal cushion, but Alex Iacovitti set up a nervy finish to what was a pulsating contest in the Highlands.

 Tanser said: “It was definitely frantic in the first half.
 It took a while to settle down.

 “I actually thought it was going to be a higher scoring game than it ended up being, the way they were flying in the first half.